surenjanath/Python-Wallpaper_Changer/README.md

 This program changes wallpaper.

 I've coded this small python program in python using the selenium module.

 What it does :
 - Go to stocksnap.io
 - Randomly gets a number of page to scroll down range(1,12)
 - Get's the ID of the photo
-- Run it again the photos that have already downloaded to avoid duplicates
+- Run it against the photos that have already downloaded to avoid duplicates
 - If ID found then it randomly chooses another number from a range of 0 , amount of  pictures found
 - Downloads the picture
-- It always checks to see if picture is found and if not it waits
+- It then always checks to see if picture is found and if not it waits < this means it's downloading >
 - After picture found, it sets it as wallpaper. :)